 6. Green Peas

-Protein helps the body’s defense and strengthening mechanisms, and peas are one of the easiest to digest, most inexpensive, body-friendly choices.
-They’re a rich source of amino acids and fiber, and even have delicious sweet flavor.
-Add peas to soup, stews, wraps, salads, and even toss a few into your next green smoothie!
+Protein helps the body’s defense and strengthening mechanisms, and peas are one of the easiest to digest, most inexpensive and body-friendly choices.
+They’re a rich source of amino acids and fiber and even have a delicious sweet flavor.
+Add peas to soup, stews, wraps, and salads, and even toss a few into your next green smoothie!

 7. Pumpkin Seeds

-Pumpkin seeds are a wealth of iron, protein, and even omega 3 fatty acids.
+Pumpkin seeds are a wealth of iron, protein, and even omega-3 fatty acids.
 They’re one of the few seeds to offer alkalizing benefits, along with sunflower and hemp seeds.
-Their bright green color indicates their high chlorophyll content which strengthens the body, lowers inflammation and promotes alkalinity that lowers risks for illness and disease.
+Their bright green color indicates their high chlorophyll content which strengthens the body, lowers inflammation, and promotes alkalinity that lowers risks for illness and disease.
 Pumpkin seeds are also a good source of Vitamin E to fight off free radicals and their high amino acid content can help promote a healthy mood and strong body.
-Pumpkin seeds are even anti-parasitic and said to help eliminate even the scariest forms of bacteria within the body.
-Use pumpkin seed raw and unroasted whenever possible and add them to your bowl of creamy oatmeal, atop a smoothie, or even just as a simple snack.
+Pumpkin seeds are even anti-parasitic and are said to help eliminate even the scariest forms of bacteria within the body.
+Use pumpkin seeds raw and unroasted whenever possible and add them to your bowl of creamy oatmeal, atop a smoothie, or even just as a simple snack.